Unlocking Clarity and Motivation: The Power of Yi and Jin in Traditional Chinese Medicine

 Strengthen your knowledge with these foundational and advanced guides:

-Introduction to Acupuncture: An Overview of Traditional Healing A clear, beginner-friendly guide written by Dr. Guadalupe Vanderhorst Rodriguez explaining the mind–body connection, key acupressure techniques, and how acupuncture restores emotional and physical balance.
+Introduction to Acupuncture: An Overview of Traditional Healing: A clear, beginner-friendly guide written by Dr. Guadalupe Vanderhorst Rodriguez explaining the mind–body connection, key acupressure techniques, and how acupuncture restores emotional and physical balance.

-Heal From Within: Unlock the Power of Your Body, Mind, and Spirit Explore the deeper layers of the Shen, the organ systems, and the energetic patterns that influence your daily mental wellbeing.
+Heal From Within: Unlock the Power of Your Body, Mind, and Spirit: Explore the deeper layers of the Shen, the organ systems, and the energetic patterns that influence your daily mental well-being.

-The 365 Acupressure Wellness Planner (Digital Edition) A year-long guided journey that teaches you daily acupressure points, healing affirmations, and reflective exercises to strengthen Yi, Jin, and emotional resilience.
+The 365 Acupressure Wellness Planner (Digital Edition): A year-long guided journey that teaches you daily acupressure points, healing affirmations, and reflective exercises to strengthen Yi, Jin, and emotional resilience.

-Luxury Longevity: Ancient Acupuncture & Modern Biohacking for Women A high-end integrative wellness blueprint for women who want to age gracefully with strength, clarity, and vitality.
+Luxury Longevity: Ancient Acupuncture & Modern Biohacking for Women: A high-end integrative wellness blueprint for women who want to age gracefully with strength, clarity, and vitality.

 Podcasts & Audio Practices